- All-electric powertrain

 The 2019 Jaguar I-Pace marks a moment in time.
 When the first copies find a home in American garages this fall, the I-Pace will be the first real challenger to the Model S and Model X. And then, Tesla’s control over the future narrative of electric-car adoption will end.

-We give it an extraordinary 9.4 out of 10, which makes it the highest-rated vehicle on The Car Connection to date.
+We give it an extraordinary 9.4 out of 10, which makes it the highest-rated vehicle on The Car Connection to date for the current model year.
 (Read more about how we rate cars.)

 The I-Pace will be joined soon enough by an Audi Q6 e-tron, a Mercedes EQ electric SUV, a Porsche Taycan EV, perhaps even by a smaller Tesla Model Y crossover.
 For now, it’s the first electric SUV delivered by a traditional car brand.
 It’s a car charged with more than electricity: it’s charged with the politics of climate science, too.